datengefluester/Critical-Role-NLP/blog_text.md

 hardly surprising as it is essentially one long conversations between cast members.
 As most of us don’t speak like academic papers are written this results in a good readability of the dialogue.
 The only member of the crew, who scores higher than a six on average is Matt.
-This, again, to be expected as he has to flesh out the world for everyone.
+This is to be expected as he has to flesh out the world for everyone.
 In contrast, all the players get a mean score of 4 or below.
 Only Talisien achieves a score of four.
 Maybe surprisingly, Ashley has the easiest to follow text.
 However, this could also be because Ashley is only present for half of the episodes and her character, Pike, is rather shy.
 Please note, in the interest of keeping this light on spoilers, I intentionally do not differentiate between different characters played by the same actor.
 Some of the differences may be driven by players playing